aochristianah/Mental-Diagnosis-and-Treatment/README.md

 ## Analysis Steps
 - Defined the problem and set the objective.
-- Understanding the data: The data used was reviewed to understand its structure, variables and data types.
+- Understood the data: The data used was reviewed to understand its structure, variables and data types.
 - Import data
 - Data cleaning and prepation: Removed duplicate, checked for blanks, standardized categorical values and created consistent age group.
 - Data Transformation: New metrics and calculate feilds were created to support analysis.